Harsh-Kokcha/Distributed-Order-System/README.md

 `OrderQueryService` checks Redis first, falls back to Postgres on a miss, and populates the cache on the way back (30s TTL).
 Every status transition in `OrderEventConsumer` explicitly evicts that order's cache entry, so a client polling for status never sees a stale result.

+Load testing

+load-test/order-load-test.js is a k6 script that hits POST /orders with ramping concurrent load (20 → 50 virtual users), asserting p95 < 200ms and p99 < 500ms.
+Run with k6 run load-test/order-load-test.js (setup steps are in the script's header comment).

 ## Concurrency stress test

 ```